CSE 271: User Interface Design: Social and Technical

 - Every link should clearly indicate where it is going and why it is there.

-should have a clear purpose and perhaps an index page reflecting that
+have a clear purpose and an index page showing how it addresses that purpose.

 - Structuring devices (such as links, titles, lists, blockquotes, size